AbenezerYBekele/Queue-Deque-and-Stack/README.md

 3. Compile the source code using `javac queue_deque_stack.java`.
 4. Run the compiled code using `java queue_deque_stack`.

-## Contributing
+## How to Contribute

-Contributions are welcome!
-Please follow the steps below:
+Contributions to enhance and improve this project are highly encouraged!
+Follow these steps:

 1. Fork the repository.
-2. Create a new branch.
+2. Create a new branch for your contributions.
-3. Make your changes.
+3. Implement your changes.
-4. Test your changes.
+4. Test your changes thoroughly.
 5. Submit a pull request.

 ## License

-This project is licensed under Abenezer Y Bekele License - see the LICENSE file for details.
+This coursework project is licensed under the Abenezer Y Bekele License.
+Refer to the [LICENSE](LICENSE) file for more details.